mcandre/kirill/README.md

 # ABOUT

-kirill hunts down rogue JSON's. kirill is designed to identifies JSON documents in large project directories. kirill can also feed these file paths into external linters.
+kirill hunts down rogue JSON's. kirill is designed to identify JSON documents in large project directories. kirill can also feed these file paths to external linters.

 # EXAMPLES